Grandkojo/task-management-system-amalitech/README.md

 This is a console-based Java application that lets you create projects, manage tasks, calculate progress, and experiment with core OOP concepts (abstraction, inheritance, polymorphism, and encapsulation).
 It was built as a gradual improvement project to deepen my understanding of Java and object-oriented design.

+### What this module focuses on

+- Exception handling with custom, domain-focused exceptions (invalid input, not found, storage full).
+- SOLID-minded refactors: clearer responsibilities across services/models, better validation and flow control.
+- In-memory data using arrays (no external DB) to emphasize algorithmic handling and constraints.
+- Console UX hardening: input validation loops, role-based actions, graceful exits.
+- Preparation for testing: the design is structured for JUnit 5 basic tests on core functions.

 ### Setup

 - **Requirements**